dbt-labs/dbt-project-maturity/README.md

 ![image](https://user-images.githubusercontent.com/73915542/137219625-69b476b7-0db8-40ec-bae4-cd1fa1c9d498.png)

 Hello!
 This is the companion repo to the 2021 Coalesce Talk - [Building a Mature dbt Project from Scratch](https://coalesce.getdbt.com/talks/how-to-build-a-mature-dbt-project-from-scratch/)

-# Purpose
+# Introduction

-The purpose of this repository is to give some insight in the use of different dbt features at different stages of project maturity.
-In all likelihood, you encountered dbt for the first time because you first heard about a super cool feature that dbt has (incremental model! macros!) or a neat workflow that dbt can support (PR checks!).
-But as with any new tool, you have to walk before you can run (and crawl before you can walk!).
-Each of the subdirectories represents a rough approximation of what a project would look like as it starts to snowball into a fully mature, ready-for-primetime dbt project.
+With the explosion in popularity of dbt, and the coinciding explosion in features and capabilities in the tool, it's natural for many of us to find ourselves unsure of where to start.
+Many people come across dbt through a recommendation of a particularly powerful feature that dbt can support, like complex macros or intricate incremental model logic, but it's both intimidating and unwise to dive directly into the deep end.
+Like with any tool, it's best to walk before you run, and learn how these features both complement and build on each other so you can be confident you've developed a strong, sustainable, and scalable dbt project.

+### Purpose of this Repo

+The goal of this repository is to show a single dbt project at different lifecycle stages, showing opinionated view of when to introduce certain dbt features into your project.
+Each stage has a particular theme/purpose, and the listed feature sets connect to that learning goal.
+This is intended to be both a resource for new dbt users to use as a jumping off point for starting a new project from scratch, and a rubric for existing dbt users to peg their own use of dbt features against this model to find opportunities for growth.

+In each stage listed below (and in the accompanying talk), you'll see:
+1. A theme/purpose for the life stage
+2. Features relevant to the stage (with links to the relevant dbt docs)
+3. A picture of the DAG of the exmaple project in that stage
+4. Links to slack channels on the [dbt Community Slack](https://www.getdbt.com/community/) that would be of interest!

-Some caveats and assumptions:
+### Some caveats and assumptions:
-  - There are real life use cases where some features get introduced into projects *not* in this order!
-That is very ok and often necessary!
+- There are real life use cases where some features get introduced into projects out of the order described here, and that is perfectly reasonable.
+There are often very justifiable reasons to introduce more advanced dbt features earlier in the development cycle.
 - There is no sense of timescale in this presentation!
 Some teams may mature their project in weeks rather than months, depending on a wide range of factors.
-It's more important to think about *how* features build upon themselves (and each other) rather than *how quickly* they do so.
+It's more important to think about **how** features build upon themselves (and each other) rather than **how quickly** they do so.
-  - This presentation assumes familiary and comfortability with git and version control, and that all of the projects are already managed in a repository!
+- This presentation assumes familiary and comfortability with git and version control, and that all of the projects are already managed in a repository

 # Projects